kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

     ./bin/gt_mpi_gather -j <query.json> -l <loader.json> --print-csv

-The CSV produced is identical to that [[required by the import program|Importing-CSV-into-GenomicsDB]] - the fields and the order in which they are printed in the CSV lines are determined by the value of _query_attributes_ in _\<query.json\>_.
+The CSV produced is identical to that [[required by the import program|Importing-CSVs-into-GenomicsDB]] - the fields and the order in which they are printed in the CSV lines are determined by the value of _query_attributes_ in _\<query.json\>_.

 ## Producing _Variants_